TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ## Intro

 Now that you know what web developers do, it's time to start thinking about how they actually do it.
 In this unit, we'll learn about how the Web works and start thinking about the basics of computer and web programming.
 You can consider this the "Prep Work" section of this curriculum but it will also serve as a reference for later.
+This unit will probably take between 50-80 hours to complete.

 Each of the following sections represents essential baseline knowledge.
 Even if you have no intention of becoming a web developer yourself, this material should help you gain a useful understanding of the moving parts involved in creating and serving content on the web.
 We will start by familiarizing you with the internet and your own computer.
 You will then learn the basics of front end technologies like HTML, CSS, and Javascript before stepping into the back end with a brief foray into Ruby and Ruby on Rails.
 We will finish by learning about databases and topics like git workflows and software in the cloud.